thatrobotguy/ABB_IRB_1600_Setup/README.md

 ### Things to have setup before starting on this guide
 1. A working installation of Ubuntu 1604 on any computer
 2. This computer must have an ethernet port.
 Theoretically, you could run this installation with a USB to Ethernet adapter, but we have not tried that.
-2. ROS Kinetic
+3. ROS Kinetic
-3. Python 2.7
+4. Python 2.7
-4. Skills on the Linux terminal
+5. Skills on the Linux terminal
+6. Stable internet connection
-7. Counting
+7. git
+8. Your favorite text editor

 ## In the beginning...
 The first thing you will need to do is set up a static ip address on your ethernet nic.
 In order to network with the robot, you will be connecting you device to an ethernet port on a network switch.
 At the time of writing, this is an 8 port switch sitting on top of the robot controller, but this is expected to be upgraded soon.